couchbaselabs/docs-ng/content/couchbase-sdk-python-1.2/appendix-release-notes.markdown

 * Use compact JSON encoding when serializing documents to JSON.

-    The default Python `json.dumps` will insert whitespace around commas and other JSON tokens, while increasing readability when printing to the screen, this also inflates the value size stored inside the database as well as the transfer size when sending and receiving the item to and from the cluster.
-Version 1.2.1 now uses the `separators` argument to only use the tokens without their whitespace padding.
+    The default Python `json.dumps` inserts white space around commas and other JSON tokens, while increasing readability when printing to the screen.
+This also inflates the value size stored inside the database and the transfer size when sending and receiving the item to and from the cluster.
+Version 1.2.1 now uses the `separators` argument to only use the tokens without their white space padding.

     *Issues*: [PYCBC-231](http://couchbase.com/issues/browse/PYCBC-231)

-* Added _master-only_ `observe()` method to efficiently check for the existence and CAS of an item
+* Added _master-only_ `observe()` method to efficiently check for the existence and CAS of an item.

     This feature utilizes functionality from libcouchbase 2.3.x and allows the usage of the `observe()` method to check for the existence of an item.
-In contrast to a normal observe which probes the item's master and replica nodes resulting in multiple packets, the _master-only_ observe will contact the master only.
-Note that the return value for the `observe()` method is still the same, so the actual results are present inside the `value` field which is an array - however since only one node is contacted there is only ever a single element.
+In contrast to a normal observe that probes the item's master and replica nodes resulting in multiple packets, the _master-only_ observe contacts the master only.
+The return value for the `observe()` method is still the same, so the actual results are present inside the `value` field, which is an array.
+Because only one node is contacted there is only ever a single element in the array.

     ```
     result = cb.observe("key", master_only=True).value[0]
     print "CAS for item is {0}".format(result.cas)
     ```

-    Note that this feature requires _libcouchbase_ 2.3.0 or greater
+    This feature requires libcouchbase 2.3.0 or later.

     *Issues*: [PYCBC-225](http://couchbase.com/issues/browse/PYCBC-225)

-* Provide semantic base exception classes
+* Provide semantic base exception classes.

-    This adds support for additional semantically-grouped base exceptions which may act as the superclasses of other exceptions thrown within the library.
+    This adds support for additional semantically-grouped base exceptions that may act as the superclasses of other exceptions thrown within the library.
 This means that applications are now able to catch the semantic base class and filter further exception handling based on the specified categories.
 This also allows the library to return